rancher/elemental-toolkit/docs/content/en/docs/Examples/embedded_images.md

 Successfully tagged derivative:latest
 ```

 After the process completed, we are ready to consume our docker image.
-If you push the image over a container registry, you can then or use a running `cOS` system to upgrade to it, or deploy it directly [see getting started](../../getting-started).
+If you push the image over a container registry, you can then or use a running `Elemental` system to upgrade to it, or deploy it directly [see getting started](../../getting-started).

 ### Build an ISO image